actions/importer-labs/gitlab/2-audit.md

 - artifacts.terraform: **1**
 ```

-Under the `Actions` section in `Build Steps` we have the list of the Actions that were used in order to implement the transformation of all of these build steps.
+Under the `Actions` section in `Build Steps` we have the list of the Actions that were used in order to implement the transformation of the of the `known` build steps.

 ```yaml
 Actions: **135**